Spring detox at Chenot Palace on splendid Swiss lake

 luxury bedroom for detox

-The Chenot Palace in Weggis was opened in 2020.
-In Covid years, not as strictly lockdown in Switzerland, most staff from other Chenot locations such as in Greece and Italy moved here, which means they have plenty of expertise in practicing the method.
-Completely renovated indoors, the two contemporary and two old Swiss style buildings with spiky tourettes were accompanied by an extensive spa and medical area.
-Japanese style gardens are a treat for the eyes even in winter as the giant bonsais gracefully welcome you at the entrance and the waiting lounge in the medical wing.
+The Chenot Palace in Weggis opened in 2020.
+In the pandemic years, not as strictly lockdown in Switzerland, most staff from other Chenot locations like Greece and Italy moved here, meaning that they have plenty of expertise in practicing the method.
+Completely renovated indoors, the two contemporary and two turret Swiss style buildings were accompanied by a state of the art extensive spa and medical area.
+The well-maintained Japanese gardens are a treat for the eyes even in winter as the giant bonsais gracefully welcome at the entrance and the waiting lounge in the medical wing.

-On bad weather days the cosy library and fire place lounge treat you with non-alcoholic cocktails, most guest favourite is the Italian spritz (made with Lyre, low calorie tonic, sparkling water and dried orange) and Chenot herbal tisanes.
-The view on the lake lures you in even on a sunny day.
+On bad weather days, the cosy library lounge pamper healthily with non-alcoholic cocktails.
+The guests’ favourite is the Italian spritz (made with Lyre, low calorie tonic, sparkling water and a slice of dried orange), but I also like the refreshing, not sweet virgin mojito, and the Zero gin and tonic with a cucumber slice and a selection of Chenot low caffeine teas, plus herbal tisanes.
+The view over the lake from there lures you in even on a sunny day.
+There are plenty of art and design books to leaf through.

 Walks from Chenot Palace in Weggis, Switzerlandlake Lucerne

-Petit Palace is the oldest building close to the scarcely by traffic frequented lake rim road.
-The new wing above the reception can offer some partial lake views, but mostly face the town and the Mount Rigi.
-These new are larger rooms though, more popular seems the new wing above the spa closer to the town but has closer lake and Weggis views with some interfering trees.
-The highest floor definitely offers most open views reaching towards the glacier Alps.
-My room was on the fifth floor in the old larger building practically above the restaurant (I like it since it was further from the road and has vast open lake views).
-A comfortable sofa, desk, great materials and bed quality, a wide choice from pillow menu will increase comfort.
+Petit Palace is the oldest building close to the quiet lake rim road.
+The new wing above the reception can offer some partial lake views, but these mostly face the town and the Mount Rigi.
+More popular seems the new wing above the spa, but while it has closer lake and Weggis views with some interfering trees it is not as pure as the older buildings offer.
+The highest floors offer most open views reaching towards the glacier Alps.
+My room was on the fifth floor in the old larger building practically above the restaurant (I love it since it was further from the road offering vast open lake views).
+A comfortable sofa, a desk upon request, quality materials and bed quality, a tantalising pillow menu increase comfort.
 There is enough room for your private yoga or stretching practice.
-A bluetooth speaker to use for my preferred music library on my phone or laptop comforted my resting time.
+A bluetooth speaker to use for a preferred music library on my phone (when I took it with me since my second stay I further decided to detox from my portable tech devices) comforted my resting moments in the room.

-Top floors only have single rooms like this which I prefer.
-Contemporary, comfortable and luxurious naturally hued interior design same for all rooms, doubles have extra chair by the table, otherwise smaller in the old buildings.
-In the minibar all you find is an assortment of waters.
-The high altitude Swiss Valser water is replenished daily complimentary, but you also have it available in the waiting lounges.
-The new building rooms have larger bathrooms and the rooms in same category but the views are interrupted by other buildings as it’s at the back behind the old buildings.
-Tasteful art graces the walls all over the Palace.
+Top floors only have smaller rooms.
+Contemporary, comfortable and luxurious naturally hued interior design was set the same for all the rooms.
+The doubles have an extra chair by the table.
+In the minibar all you find is an assortment of European waters.
+The high altitude Swiss Valser spring water is replenished daily complimentary, but it is also available in the waiting lounges.
+The new building rooms have larger bathrooms and the rooms in the same category, but the views are interrupted by other buildings as it’s at the back behind the old buildings.
+Tasteful, jolly art graces the walls all over the five starred Palace.

 Art at Chenot PalaceBest detox in Switzerland